DanilKlus/DanilKlus/README.md

 ### Hi there 👋, I'm Danil

-## I'm a student of UrFU, and I'm a BackEnd
+## I'm a student of UrFU, and I'm teaching BackEnd

 ### Connect with me: